 You may want to hear how things are going, and your student probably wants to share, but keep in mind that if your student is constantly checking in, they will not be able to fully immerse in the study abroad experience.

 Loved ones play an important role in a student’s study abroad journey!

-- Make sure your student stays on top of his/her study abroad application, passport and visa applications (if needed) and that he/she regularly checks in with a study abroad or program advisor.
+- Make sure your student stays on top of their study abroad application, passport and visa applications (if needed) and that they regularly check in with a study abroad or program advisor.
 Students must meet with their academic advisors to ensure that their study abroad courses are in line with their degree requirements.

-- Develop a plan to communicate with your student while he/she is abroad.
+- Develop a plan to communicate with your student while they are abroad.

 - Research the program and destination.